 As an essential part of the center’s mission to provide opportunities for students, faculty and the public to learn about Europe, European integration, and the European Union, the Center for European Studies welcomes scholars from around the world to participate in its Visiting Scholar Program.
 The Visiting Scholar Program targets three distinct types of visiting scholars whose research dovetails with that of leading faculty members at the University of North Carolina at Chapel Hill:

 - German Academic Exchange (DAAD) Professors

 The Visiting Scholars Program at the Center for European Studies mutually enriches its participants by expanding research networks, allowing for collaborative projects, and broadening the international visibility and impact of their work.
-To learn about scholars who have previously spent time at UNC, please click here.

 European Union Fellows

 European Union Fellows are EU officials based at universities across the United States for up to one year.
 The Fellows conduct research, teach courses on EU themes at their host university, and give frequent outreach talks at other universities and community organizations throughout their region.
 The Center for European Studies at UNC-Chapel Hill is honored to once again be hosting an EU Fellow.